psf/elections/README.md

 ## Closing an Election

-The end of an election requires the EA to verify the results of the election with Helios and then present the results to the Executive Director of the PSF.
+The end of an election requires the EA to verify the results of the election with OpaVote and then present the results to the Executive Director of the PSF.
 The Executive Director will then announce the results to the community.
 At that time, the `🌎 Publish Results` button on OpaVote can be used to publish the full results to all voters.